cryp2knight/simple-diary/README.md

 # simple-diary
 This is a java desktop application that serves as a diary.
-This was my homework when i was at high school and just started learning to code so sorry for the poorly coded app. :)
+This was my homework when i was at high school and just started learning to code so sorry for the poorly designed and coded app. :)

 ## How to run
-1. You need to have a MySQL installed on your pc
+1. You need to have a MySQL installed on your computer
 2. create a database `diary_crud`
 3. import the `sql/Database.sql` file to your database
 4. change the value in `src/diary_crud/DatabaseCon.java`